SkyLundy/plates-for-processwire/README.md

 Before getting started with Plates in ProcessWire, it's highly recommended that you review the (very short and simple) documentation to get a feel for how Plates works, its features, and approach to templating.
 After reviewing that information, come back and see how Plates for ProcessWire will work for your application or website.

-You may skip any steps that create new objects such as `Engine` or manually creating templates.
+You may skip any steps in the documentation that create new objects such as `Engine` or manually creating templates.
 Plates for ProcessWire handles all of that for you.

 [View the Plates documentation here](https://platesphp.com/getting-started/simple-example/)